dazdaz/amiga-exotica/README-extract_play_uade123.md

-# Music Player - Play compressed .lha files using uade123 without having to worry about decompressing them 🎵
+# Amiga Music Player 🎵

+Play compressed .lha files using uade123 without having to worry about decompressing them.

 A Python script to extract and play music from Amiga LHA archives.